notalim/snoops/README.md

 Users are able to create one of two different types of accounts: adopter and adoption center.
 An adoption center can post and manage their own dog listings, and an adopter can browse the dog listings.

+## How to use

+### Adoption Center Perspective

+As an adoption center, you can create an account by selecting the "Adoption Center" option on the registration page.
+Once registered, you can:

+1. Log in to your account.
+2. Add a new dog to your listings by providing the necessary information such as name, breed, age, size, gender, and a photo.
+3. Edit or delete existing dog listings.
+4. Update your adoption center's information, including contact details and address.
+5. Manage the adoption status of each dog, such as changing their status to "Available", "Adopted", or "Pending".

+### User Perspective

+As a user looking to adopt a dog, you can create an account by selecting the "Adopter" option on the registration page.
+Once registered, you can:

+1. Log in to your account.
+2. Browse available dogs by swiping through the listings.
+3. Filter dogs based on your preferences, such as breed, age, size, and gender.
+4. View detailed information about a dog.
+5. Save dogs to your favorites list for future reference.
+Contact the adoption center to initiate the adoption process.

 ## Technologies Used

 - JavaScript